WhyToReinventTheWheel/Sql/README.md

 	CARTESIAN JOIN/CROSS JOIN − returns the Cartesian product of the sets of records from the two or more joined tables.
 			SELECT  ID, NAME, AMOUNT, DATE FROM CUSTOMERS, ORDERS;

+#UNIONS
+	* The SQL UNION clause/operator is used to combine the resultsof two or more SELECT statements
+	* Without returning any duplicate rows.
+	* To use this UNION clause, each SELECT statement must have
+		- The same number of columns selected
+		- The same number of column expressions
+		- The same data type and
+		- Have them in the same order

+	SELECT column1 [, column2 ]	FROM table1 [, table2 ]	[WHERE condition]
+	UNION
+	SELECT column1 [, column2 ]	FROM table1 [, table2 ]	[WHERE condition]

+	SELECT  ID, NAME, AMOUNT, DATE
+	   FROM CUSTOMERS
+	   LEFT JOIN ORDERS
+	   ON CUSTOMERS.ID = ORDERS.CUSTOMER_ID
+	UNION
+	   SELECT  ID, NAME, AMOUNT, DATE
+	   FROM CUSTOMERS
+	   RIGHT JOIN ORDERS
+	   ON CUSTOMERS.ID = ORDERS.CUSTOMER_ID;

+#UNION ALL
+	UNION ALL operator is used to combine the results of two SELECT statements including duplicate rows.

+	SELECT  ID, NAME, AMOUNT, DATE
+		FROM CUSTOMERS
+		LEFT JOIN ORDERS
+		ON CUSTOMERS.ID = ORDERS.CUSTOMER_ID
+	UNION ALL
+		SELECT  ID, NAME, AMOUNT, DATE
+		FROM CUSTOMERS
+		RIGHT JOIN ORDERS
+		ON CUSTOMERS.ID = ORDERS.CUSTOMER_ID;